 - To illustrate or provide an example: for example, for instance, for one thing

-- Determine which relationship connects the text’s ideas:
+- Determine which relationship connects the paper’s ideas:

 - Does the relationship between the ideas appear to be similar or different?

 - Does one action appear to have caused another?

 - Does one idea lead to another idea?

 - Does one statement contain information that explains or illustrates another?